 Schulich CPA stream BBA and iBBA graduates will receive advanced standing for Term 1 and can complete the DAAc in just 4 months.
 Graduates from CPA-accredited business schools that have completed Core 1 and Core 2 courses may also receive advanced standing for Term 1 and complete the DAAc in 4 months.

 Excel in a workforce looking for accounting practitioners with a global mindset and a broad perspective that cuts across a diverse range of industries.
 Whether your goal is to become a professional accountant or pursue another career in business, Schulich’s Diploma in Advanced Accounting will prepare you to pursue your professional accounting certification and differentiate you from other accounting graduates.

 Students also have access to the Career Development Centre (CDC).
 As Schulich’s in-house team of certified Career Coaches and Industry Advisors, the CDC offers a wealth of innovative programs, resources and individualized mentoring and coaching to help you launch your career.
-Meet alumni, recruiters and industry leaders at corporate information sessions and other CDC events, and receive online access to the very best career tools available.Visit the Career Development Centre
+Meet alumni, recruiters and industry leaders at corporate information sessions and other CDC events, and receive online access to the very best career tools available.Visit the Centre for Career Design

 DAAc Program Details by Category